q42jaap/docs-v2/content/influxdb/v2.1/api-guide/guides-outline.md

 ### InfluxDB: use your token to authenticate API requests

-Once you set your InfluxDB configuration, the client libraries will insert your API token and provide the header to requests.
-To authenticate InfluxDB API requests, your application passes the API token with the `Token` scheme in the `Authorization` request header.
+To authenticate InfluxDB API requests, client libraries pass your `INFLUXDB_TOKEN` environment variable in your requests.
+All `/api/v2` InfluxDB API requests must pass the API token with the `Token` scheme in the `Authorization` request header.

 #### Example: make a request with an API token